 06. Pick web safe fonts

-In order to make sure your website appears the same on all devices, use fonts that are web browser friendly.
+In order to make sure your website appears the same on all devices, use web-safe fonts.
 As each device has its own built-in set of fonts, if your site includes a font that is not web safe, the text could show up in a different font than the original.
 Not exactly the look you’re going for after all your meticulous design work.

 However, you can easily avoid this when creating a Wix website, by using any of the professional pre-installed fonts.
 Additionally, you can download web safe fonts from one of the online resources (like Google Fonts) and then upload your own font to the Wix Editor.